-If your health, life or disability insurance claim has been denied, and your internal appeals and other efforts at settling your claim have been rejected, you may have no other choice but to file a lawsuit against your insurance company or employee benefit plan.
-Similarly, if the decision on your life, health insurance or disability claim is taking an unreasonable amount of time, or your insurance company or employee benefit plan seems to be giving you the run around or otherwise violating your rights, you may be wondering whether it’s time to commence litigation.
+If your health, life, long term care, or disability insurance claim has been denied, and your internal appeals and other efforts at settling your claim have been rejected, you may have no other choice but to file a lawsuit against your insurance company or employee benefit plan.
+Similarly, if the decision on your life, health insurance, long term care, or disability claim is taking an unreasonable amount of time, or your insurance company or employee benefit plan seems to be giving you the run around or otherwise violating your rights, you may be wondering whether it’s time to commence litigation.

 In many cases, however, the dispute is settled before a judge or jury is asked to render a decision.
 Sometimes filing a lawsuit is enough to break the logjam, or the process of discovery (in which the parties are required to disclose information and documents in their possession) reveals facts which make the insurance company willing to approve or settle a disputed claim.
 Many such claims are settled or reinstated without ever going to a full trial or briefing.